mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

 2. Start the config servers and create a shard cluster with a single shard.

-3. Create a second replica set with three new :option:`mongod` processes.
+3. Create a second replica set with three new :program:`mongod` processes.

 4. Add the second replica set to the sharded cluster.